 Depending upon the severity of physical injuries sustained, the following things should be done by the cyclist or an advocate for the injured cyclist after a bike accident:

 - Get the vehicle driver's full name and contact information.

 - Get the vehicle driver's automobile insurance information.

-- Take photographs of any damage to the bike, the involved vehicle (include license plate), and any visible injuries.
+- Take photographs of any damage to the bike, the involved vehicle (including license plate), and any visible injuries.

-- Take pictures of the scene - including street signs, stops signs, bike lanes, and traffic lights.
+- Take pictures of the scene - including street signs, stop signs, bike lanes, and traffic lights.

 - Get names and contact information from any eyewitnesses.